Women's Health Initiative: Awards and accolades

-Criticisms of the WHI's design and findings
+Criticisms of the WHI's design and findings and recent conclusions about HRT

 The WHI trial was limited by low adherence, high attrition, inadequate power to detect risks for some outcomes, and evaluation of few regimens.
 Subsequent to publication of the WHI, controversy arose regarding the applicability of its findings to women just entering menopause.
 To be properly double blinded, the study required that women not be perimenopausal or have symptoms of menopause.
 As the average age of menopause is 51, this resulted in an older study population, with an average age of 63.
 Only 3.5% of the women were 50–54 years of age, the time when women usually decide whether to initiate hormonal therapy.
 Further analysis of WHI data, however, demonstrated that there is no gained preventive benefit in starting hormone therapy soon after menopause.

 Most fundamentally, the WHI did not address the major indication for MHT use: relief of symptoms.
 Rather, the stated goal of the HT component was to test the long-term cardiovascular-protective effects (rather than treatment of menopausal symptoms) of HT in postmenopausal women, which had been supported by previous observational studies in terms of how it reduces atherosclerotic diseases by lowering serum lipid levels and promoting vasodilation.
 In an expert consensus statement from The Endocrine Society, evidence from the WHI trial was weighted less than that of a randomized controlled trial according to the GRADE system criteria because of mitigating factors: large dropout rate; lack of adequate representation of applicable group of women (i.e. those initiating therapy at the time of menopause); and modifying influences from prior hormone use.
 However, the editor of one of the journals which published the results of the WHI called it a "landmark" study.
 The double blinding limited validity of study results due to its effects on patient exclusion criteria.
 The dominant majority of participants were Caucasian, and tended to be slightly overweight and former smokers, with the necessary health risks for which these demographics predispose.
 Furthermore, the focus of the WHI study was disease prevention.
 Most women take hormone therapy to treat symptoms of menopause rather than for disease prevention and therefore the risks and benefits of hormone therapy in the general population differ from those of the women included in the WHI.
-Despite these concerns, the original findings of the WHI trial have been accepted by reputable journals, and have withstood the scrutiny of subsequent reanalysis of the study data.
+Despite these concerns, some of the original findings of the WHI trial have been accepted by reputable journals, and have withstood the scrutiny of subsequent reanalysis of the study data.